oapicf/pinterest-sdk/clients/kotlin/generated/docs/CatalogsApi.md

 val apiInstance = CatalogsApi() val catalogsListProductsByFilterRequest : CatalogsListProductsByFilterRequest =  // CatalogsListProductsByFilterRequest | Object holding a group of filters for a catalog product group val bookmark : kotlin.String = bookmark_example // kotlin.String | Cursor used to fetch the next page of items val pageSize : kotlin.Int = 56 // kotlin.Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
-try {
+val pinMetrics : kotlin.Boolean = true // kotlin.Boolean | Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. try {
-    val result : CatalogsProductGroupPinsList200Response = apiInstance.productsByProductGroupFilterList(catalogsListProductsByFilterRequest, bookmark, pageSize, adAccountId)
+    val result : CatalogsProductGroupPinsList200Response = apiInstance.productsByProductGroupFilterList(catalogsListProductsByFilterRequest, bookmark, pageSize, adAccountId, pinMetrics)
     println(result)
 } catch (e: ClientException) {
     println("4xx response calling CatalogsApi#productsByProductGroupFilterList")